YakhoubSoumare/cloud-resource-tracker/README.md

 # Cloud Resource Tracker
-Track and log AWS resource usage using shell scripts and AWS CLI.
+Track and log AWS resource usage (AWS and Azure) using shell scripts and AWS CLI.
 Intended for automation and scheduled reporting via cron.

 ## Description

-This script collects information on:
+These scripts collect information on:

+### AWS
 - EC2 instances
 - S3 buckets
 - Lambda functions
 - IAM users

+### Azure
+- Virtual Machines
+- Storage Accounts
+- Function Apps
+- Azure AD users

 It’s designed to be run automatically (e.g., daily) using `crontab` and saves the output to a log file for review.